ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2015_AppliedErgonomics_Kaber,
-    author = "Kaber, David and Pankok Jr, Carl and Corbett, Brendan and Ma, Wenqi and Hummer, Joseph and Rasdorf, William", title = "Driver behavior in use of guide and logo signs under distraction and complex roadway conditions", journal = "Applied Ergonomics",
+    author = "Kaber, David and Pankok Jr, Carl and Corbett, Brendan and Ma, Wenqi and Hummer, Joseph and Rasdorf, William", journal = "Applied Ergonomics",
-    volume = "47",
     pages = "99--106",
-    year = "2015",
-    publisher = "Elsevier"
+    publisher = "Elsevier",
+    title = "Driver behavior in use of guide and logo signs under distraction and complex roadway conditions", volume = "47",
+    year = "2015"
 }
 </pre>
 </ul>